 Substantial government funds are now allocated to support the rapid development of e-government.
-Thanks to around €350 million made available, Cyprus will be able to implement 160 e-government services – considerably more than the 50 deemed essential.
+Thanks to around €350 million made available, Cyprus will be able to implement 250 e-government services by 2025.
+A total of 100 will be online by 2022– considerably more than the 50 deemed essential.

 Even before the pandemic crisis, the government had already set in motion plans to reinforce the tech sector in Cyprus, by creating a unique visa to host services from abroad and in attracting skilled Cypriots from the diaspora to return to Cyprus, and to bring in new technology and know-how that may not be found on the island.

 Deepening the Talent Pool

 Cyprus already has an extensive and internationally recognised pool of skilled professionals in financial and business services, but where this pool still remains relatively shallow is in the tech sector – a gap the country urgently needs to bridge if it wants to develop its IT landscape.
 Cyprus has attracted more than 7,000 IT pros, the majority of whom are seasoned and older professionals, not young graduates and execs who are a crucial demographic to secure the future of the sector.
 Nonetheless, the sector is short 3,500 professionals with upskilling and reskilling programmes flagged as important for the future.